anishakd4/workmanagerworkcontinuationdemo/README.md

 # workmanagerworkcontinuationdemo
 WorkManager and WorkContinuation demo.
-Demo showing the use of WorkManager and WorkContinuation
+Demo showing the use of WorkManager and WorkContinuation and NotificationCompat